ekernf01/rlookc/vignettes/vignette_calibration.md

     ## [1] 0

 You can sometimes pinpoint outliers by choosing specific data points that have too few swapped neighbors.
+Let us make some outliers and find them using the swap + KNN diagnostic.

 ``` r
 X[1:50,1:5] = -100